Osama-NA/Doctors-Appointment-System/README.md

-# Online Doctor Appointments Web Application
+# FindDoc | Doctor Appointments Web Application

 Find a doctor, make an appointment, and clear up any health concerns.
 FindDoc helps patients easily discover the right doctor and schedule an appointment.